specs-feup/specs-lara/ANTAREX/Aos2Soa/README.md

-To compile, use cmake:
+To compile, create a build folder, enter it and use cmake:

+ mkdir build
+ cd build
- cmake -DLVL=0 -DAFTER=OFF
+ cmake -DLVL=0 -DAFTER=OFF ..

 Options: